Noise-induced degeneration in online learning: Noise-induced degeneration

 \section{Noise-induced degeneration}

-Noise-induced degeneration and plateau phenomena emerge through the following three processes; \begin{enumerate} \item {The first global attraction to a neighbourhood of the degenerated subspace $M_w$.} \item{The second global attraction from the neighbourood $M_w$ to a neighbourhood of the multiply degenerated subspace $M_{wv}$.} \item{The third weak attraction, by the attracting regions in the neighbourhood of $M_{wv}$.} \end{enumerate}
+Summarising the main results, noise-induced degeneration and plateau phenomena emerge through the following three processes; \begin{enumerate} \item {The first global attraction to a neighbourhood of the degenerated subspace $M_w$. ~(Appendix A)} \item{The second global attraction from the neighbourood $M_w$ to a neighbourhood of the multiply degenerated subspace $M_{wv}$. ~(Theorem 1)} \item{The third weak attraction, by the attracting regions in the neighbourhood of $M_{wv}$. ~(Theorem 2)} \end{enumerate}

 To examine the above three-step scenario, we made numerical experiments to compute the global dynamics and the escape time from the multiply degenerated subspace.